maryglover/Bowie_State_BIOL_102/syllabi/BIOL102_Syllabus.md

 University Policy Regarding Academic Honesty from the [Undergraduate catalog](https://www.bowiestate.edu/files/resources/catalog-undergraduate-2017-2019-2.pdf)

 > Students are expected to conform to a strict standard of academic honesty.
-Cheating onexaminations, plagiarism, unauthorized collaboration with others on assignments, submittingwithout authorization duplicate assignments for credit in more than one course, and improper acknowledgment of sources of material are intolerable offenses that carry serious penalties.
+Cheating on examinations, plagiarism, unauthorized collaboration with others on assignments, submitting without authorization duplicate assignments for credit in more than one course, and improper acknowledgment of sources of material are intolerable offenses that carry serious penalties.
 >
 > **Policy on Plagiarism**

 > 1. Plagiarism is the act of representing another’s ideas, words, or information as one’s own.
 Every student writing a paper should be aware of the following principles.
 >
 >  - All directly quoted materials must be identified as such by quotation marks.
 The source(s) of this material must be acknowledged.
 >  -  When borrowed ideas or information is not directly quoted by a student, the student should have so assimilated this material that it is indeed being expressed in his/her own words.
-However, just as in the case of direct quotations, the sources of suchborrowed ideas or information must be acknowledged.
+However, just as in the case of direct quotations, the sources of such borrowed ideas or information must be acknowledged.
 >
 > 2. The sources of ideas or information lying well within the realm of common knowledge (i.e., material that would be known by anyone familiar with the subject under discussion) need not be acknowledged.
 > 3. Students guilty of plagiarism are subject to severe penalties, ranging from failure for the assignment to failure in the course or, in extreme cases, dismissal from the University.
-The instructor, in consultation with the Departmental Chair and the School Dean,shall determine the appropriate sanction to be imposed.
+The instructor, in consultation with the Departmental Chair and the School Dean, Dean shall determine the appropriate sanction to be imposed.
 Students appealing the imposed sanction must present their appeal in writing to the Provost for a final resolution.
 >
 >**Procedures for Handling Cases of Alleged Infractions of Academic Honesty**